The 5 Best Museums in Cusco

 The Museo de Arte Precolombino was born out of the initiative to preserve over 400 archeological pieces found across the country.
 It was founded in 2003 under the alliance of the BBVA Foundation and the renowned Larco Museum.

-The site holds ten galleries that portray the cultural and artistic evolutions of the ancient Peruvians, divided by regions, eras and material types.
+The site holds ten galleries that portray the cultural and artistic evolutions of the ancient Peruvians, divided by regions, eras, and material types.
 It is one of the most important museums in Cusco thanks to its extensive and widely diverse collection.

 Peru was the cradle of many important civilizations and each of them influenced the development of the ones that succeeded them.
-This museum gives us a broaders glimpse at the history of our country, as well as the understanding of their traditions, rituals and religious beliefs.
+This museum gives us a broader glimpse at the history of our country, as well as the understanding of their traditions, rituals and religious beliefs.

 Currently, the Casa Cabrera is the headquarters of the museum, a 500-year-old mansion that belonged to Don Alonso Díaz.
-This colonial structure was also built on top of a Inca settlement, presumably a ‘Yachaywasi,’ known as an educational center for children of the Inca elite.
+This colonial structure was also built on top of an Inca settlement, presumably a ‘Yachaywasi,’ known as an educational center for children of the Inca elite.

 Operating Hours: Monday to Sunday – From 09:00h to 22:00h.